bestia-dev/efrro_form_c_json/README.md

 # efrro_form_c_json

-User iterface to enter data for e-frro and export it as json.
+User interface to enter data for e-frro and export it as json.
+Mostly it will be used on smartphones.

 ## chrome extension

-This json is than used with the chrome extension chext_fill_form_from_json to fill the e-frro form C.
+This json is then used with the chrome extension chext_fill_form_from_json to fill the e-frro form C. This is done by the hostel manager only.
 <https://github.com/LucianoBestia/chext_fill_form_from_json>

-## Goal
+## The long story

-The hostel manager in India must fill the government online Form C for every guest.
+The hostel managers in India must fill the government online Form C for every guest.
 This is boring, time consuming and error prone.
-The guest should type his own data, but it is not practical to type it directly in the Form C, because this form is made exclusivly for hostel managers.
-The best way is that the guest gives his data in some digital form (ex. json).
+The guests today must fill their data repeatedly on paper forms.
+Super annoying.
+In an ideal world the guest should have his digital data on his smartphone and just give this digital data to the hostel manager.
+Just like an (digital) ID card.
-The guest should type his data only once and use that same json for all the hostels.
+With efrro_form_c_json the guest writes his data only once and they are saved on his device locally.
+Than he usee this same json data for all the hostels.
 Json is just a text that can be easily copied.
 He can send it by email to the hostel manager.

+## TODO

+- use json to fill the same form on another device
+- how to hard reload on android chrome?
+It retains the old version too long.